 Prescribed burns, however, are not a practical approach for those in urban settings and/or without proper training.
-For the majority of people, the best thing to do is to simply be prepared.
-Have a fire plan in place and ensure that all family members and ranch hands are informed.
+For the majority of people, the best thing to do is simply to be prepared.
+Have a fire plan in place, and ensure that all family members and ranch hands are informed.
 There are many resources out there that can assist in your fire safety plan for your home as well as for your ranch or farm, some of which are listed below.
 The best plans combine prevention efforts with impact mitigation and include:

 • Using non-flammable building materials like asphalt shingles or a metal roof

-• Clearing brush and other combustible debris (including firewood and wooden fences) to at least 30 feet away from around any structure
+• Clearing brush and other combustible debris (including firewood and wooden fences) to at least 30 feet away from any structure

-• Keeping eaves, gutters and vent openings clear and properly maintained.
+• Keeping eaves, gutters and vent openings clear and properly maintained

-• Placing easily accessible fire extinguishers in every structure on your property
+• Placing easily-accessible fire extinguishers in every structure on your property

 • Having and practicing a fire escape plan

 Follow these links for more in-depth ways to protect your home or ranch from a fire.
-Report any fire you see to 911 and as always stay safe!
+Report any fire you see to 911, and as always, stay safe!